Skip to main content

 How to manage community groups and control access to threads

-This article explains how to create and manage community groups and control access to discussion threads—both within a course-related community and an independent community.
+This article explains how to create and manage community groups, then use them to control access to discussion threads.

 Access the Community